The following policies are detailed in the syllabus

 Matching School Language Class: Although villagers will learn the same amount of language at the Village as they would in a year at school, it may not be the same content; every school is different.
 If your school is concerned the Concordia Language Villages curriculum match closely with its curriculum, please have your villager bring a copy of that curriculum or syllabus to the Village and share it with the credit facilitator and teacher.
 For virtual credit programs, send a digital copy to the program leader with your questions and concerns.
-We can try to incorporate particular aspects of individual schools’ syllabi into the Language Villages classes or provide individualized extra help, but this has to be requested by parents.
+We can try to incorporate particular aspects of individual schools’ syllabi into the Language Villages classes or provide individualized extra help, but this has to be requested by the parent/guardian..
 Under no circumstances are we able to guarantee to match a school course exactly.
 Please note that curricula for Village classes cannot be furnished ahead of time, as it is determined during the session based on the abilities of the class group.

 Credit Appeals Process: Before the close of the credit session, all credit villagers should know their final grade and generally will sign a document that attests they earned the grade indicated.
-To appeal a grade, a villager must submit a written request, co-signed by a parent or guardian, to Concordia Language Villages, stating the rationale for the appeal before June 1 (academic-year sessions) or October 1 (summer sessions) of the year following the summer session.
+To appeal a grade, a villager must submit a written request, co-signed by a parent or guardian, to Concordia Language Villages, stating the rationale for the appeal before June 1 (academic-year sessions) or October 1 (summer sessions) of the year following the high school credit course.